matthew-morgan/techreturners-mars-rover-2022/README.md

 The code is organized into modules.

-The code assumes a fixed plateau, which means the rover cannot move outside the plateau.
-The code was written to take input from a command line in a reasonably ergonomic fashion.
+The code was written to take input from a command line.
 The code could be modified to take input from a file or from a web page.

 The code is written in Typescript.
 The code is compiled to Javascript using the Typescript compiler.
 The code is tested using Jest.